BBQ Gas Regulator – Barbecue Gas Hose and Regulator

 The gas hose can crack and perish from old age.
 The same is true of the rubber diaphragm.

-Propane tank gas regulator problems also include a blocked vent, as the diaphragm works in conjunction with the gas regulator vent, which allows the diaphragm to move freely to provide the 2.75 kPa regulator gas pressure .
+BBQ gas hose and regulator problems also include a blocked vent, as the diaphragm works in conjunction with the gas regulator vent, which allows the diaphragm to move freely to provide the 2.75 kPa gas regulator pressure.

 You can check for leaks using the using the soapy water leak test.

-Gas regulators are typically sealed units, so repairing one is rarely an option.
+A BBQ gas bottle regulator is typically a sealed unit, so repairing one is rarely an option.

-Gas hoses connect the BBQ gas regulator on one end, with a LCC27 or POL fitting, and the BBQ or heater on the other end.
+A gas hose connects the BBQ gas bottle regulator on one end, with a LCC27 or POL fitting, and the gas BBQ or gas outdoor heater on the other end.

 These can become damaged or deteriorate with age.